gracelang/language/spec.md

 current object (the object under construction).
 A new declaration in the current object can override a declaration from a parent.

+The argument of an `inherit` or `use` clause is restricted to be a manifest expression that creates a new object, such as a request on a class or trait.
+The argument cannot refer to `self`, implicitly or explicitly.
+The object reused by a `use` clause must be a trait object.

 If it is necessary to access an overridden attribute, the overridden attribute of the parent can be given an additional name by attaching an **alias** clause to the inherits statement.
 Attributes of the parent that are not required can be excluded using an **exclude** clause.

+#### Examples

 The example below shows how a class can use a method to override an accessor method for an inherited variable.